-“It’s just in my nature to do something to help where help is needed and show up to try to make this a better place,” Udoh, a third-year medical student, said.
+“It’s just in my nature to do something to help where help is needed and show up to try to make this a better place,” Udoh, a fourth-year medical student, said.
 “I never want to ask myself ‘why wasn’t I there?’ when there are issues happening around me.”

 Instead, Udoh asks herself, “How can I help in the most positive and effective way, to make sure people’s voices are heard?”

 So, speaking up during the 2020 Black Lives Matter protests was natural for Udoh, who helped organize the White Coats for Black Lives demonstration on UofL’s Health Sciences Campus.
 But Udoh understood there was more work to do to educate and empower the community.